jcdcdev/jcdcdev.Umbraco.PackageTemplate/.github/README.md

 ## Test Sites

-The solution includes a test site for testing your package features against the following Umbraco versions:
+The solution includes a test site for testing your package features.

-- 10.4.0
-- 12.0.0
-- 13.0.0

-Your package project is automatically referenced in each test site.

 ### Running Locally

-On first boot each test site will:
+On first boot the test site will:

 - Create a SQLite database
 - Create an admin user